-More food stores open, but areas still lack accessDecember 12th, 2012 in Health /
+More food stores open, but areas still lack accessDecember 12, 2012 by Naomi King Englar in Medicine & Health / Health

 Researchers and students at the Tulane Prevention Research Center mapped the Orleans Parish food environment this fall in their annual study of food stores and fast-food outlets.
 And for some of those stores, they also looked at what's on the shelves.